 Let’s be honest, your main aim is to make your app successful right?
 Therefore it is essential for you to keep your ear to the ground constantly, listening for new trends, needs and expectations of your users.
 App Analytics is one of the best ways to keep an eye or ear on your users, which is why it is essential to keep it on point.

-What is app analytics?
+What are app analytics?

 Gone are the days where analytics only happened in Excel and SQL, thanks to a number of tools that make complying with analytics best practices a whole lot easier.